Ultimation/OCD-Box/README.txt

 Program is Arduino, put into Arduinos IDE and it can be programmed onto arduino uno (and possibly other boards, I do not know).

+If you want to just run this on your arduino, the only part you need is OCDbox, in there is the code, the rest are just individual parts for development.

 The main program is in OCDBox, the other directories are for parts of the program that i used to create them all.

 Follow the project, as well as schematics and plans at UltimationEE.Blogspot.com